wazeerzulfikar/mri-deface-detector/README.md

 ![Model Architecture](assets/model_architecture.png)

 Note : The weight sharing and elementwise addition features were used specifically to ensure the independence of model performance on the order in which the cross-sections are passed to the model, thus making it more robust.

+The model only contains `34,937` parameters making the saved keras model only `495 KB`.
+The size is further optimized to `156 KB` while converting to the JS form.

 ##### Metrics